kishoreeducation045-sudo/Threat-Intelligence-Correlation-Engine-TICE-/frontend/README.md

 3. Enter an IPv4 address in the input field
 4. Click "Analyze" to get threat intelligence data
 5. View the detailed analysis results including threat score, risk level, categories, and narrative
+6. Switch to the Dashboard tab to monitor recent analyses and aggregate insights